Zastupic/tools-py.e-cyanobacterium.org/README.md

       - Automated determination of pixels intensity across the selected cells cross-secions, including plotting
       - Exporting all results and plots to **.xlsx** file
 - ***Spectrofluorometry***
+      - Manual selection of the cells and cells cross-section on a microscopy image
       - Ratio of PSII/PSI, antenna attachment to PSII or PSI

 ### The tools accept data files from the following devices:
 - Fluorometers